Housing Element Update

 Housing Advisory Committee

-Advisory Committee members will advise staff, review draft concepts, serve as community ambassadors to help publicize public workshops, and participate in the planning effort.
-While the committee is not a decision-making body, members’ experiences related to housing need, constraints to housing development, and feasibility of policies and programs will greatly benefit the effort.
+Advisory Committee members met four times and advised staff, reviewed draft concepts, served as community ambassadors to help publicize public workshops, and participate in the planning effort.
+While the committee is not a decision-making body, members’ experiences related to housing need, constraints to housing development, and feasibility of policies and programs helped shape the Housing Element.

 Housing Advisory Committee Membership